Strayer University: Academic programs and accreditation

-The university's principal aim is to provide higher education to working adult students.
+Strayer's principal aim is to provide higher education to working adult students.
 Strayer University's academic programs include undergraduate and graduate degree programs.
-The courses offered by the university are business-focused, including courses in business administration and information technology.
+The courses are business-focused, including courses in business administration and information technology.
 Degrees can be earned in subjects such as accounting, business administration, criminal justice, education, health services administration, human resource management, information technology and public administration.

 Strayer University is accredited by the Middle States Commission on Higher Education, one of the six regional accrediting bodies recognized by the Department of Education.

-The Jack Welch Management Institute, acquired by Strayer University in 2011, was established by Jack Welch after his retirement from General Electric.
+The Jack Welch Management Institute, named after Jack Welch, former chief executive officer of General Electric, was acquired by Strayer University in 2011 following Welch's retirement from GE.
 The institute offers executive MBA degrees and executive certificates covering business-related topics.
 In September 2016, it was announced that the Jack Welch Management Institute was ranked on Princeton Review's list of Top 25 Online MBA Programs of 2017.

 In May 2017, Strayer announced that its Registered Nurse (RN) to Bachelors of Science in Nursing (BSN) program had earned accreditation by the Commission on Collegiate Nursing Education (CCNE).

+In 2020, Strayer began offering its Fellows for Justice Program Scholarship, an initiative designed to build leadership skills within students' respective communities.